AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/overview-cce.md

     <div>
     <a href="cinemagraphps.md"><strong>Creating Cinemagraphs with Photoshop</strong></a>
     </div>
-    <em>In this step-by-step workshop video tutorial, you'll create a living photograph by combining video from Adobe Stock with clever masking techniques in Photoshop</em>
+    <em>In this step-by-step workshop video tutorial, you create a living photograph by combining video from Adobe Stock with clever masking techniques in Photoshop</em>
     <br>
   </td>
 </tr>